SatYu26/AAS-RR/README.md

-# robic
+# Robic Rufarm

-A new Flutter application.
+A flutter app i created for my internship in Robic Rufarm.

 ## Getting Started